athemes/Cali/readme.txt

 = Does this theme support any plugins? =

-Mode includes support for WooCommerce.
+Cali includes support for WooCommerce.

 == Changelog ==